WilstonOreo/invoicer/README.md

 ```shell
 invoicer -r Recipient.toml -w worklog_october.csv -w worklog_december.csv -o output_dir
 ```

-The output is a tex file located in `output_dir`, which can be compiled to PDF with MikTeX or TexLive.
-Invoicer can automatically generate PDF files by specifying a PDF generator in `invoicer.toml`, e.g. `pdf_generator="pdflatex"`.

 While the `-o` argument is purely optional, the output file name will be generated via the format string given in the `invoicer.toml`.